Victoria PCSC Program Modules

 Urinary incontinence (UI) or urgency can occur following prostate cancer treatment.
 We hold a 1.5-hour group information session each month to help you understand what can be done to reduce the effects of surgery and radiation therapy on urinary function.

 Between 35-45% of all cancer patients will experience significant anxiety or depression at some point along their cancer journey.
-We are working with BC Cancer to increase counselling services in the future.
+Counselling appointments are available for patients and their spouses/partners, either separately or together, with our clinical counsellor.